COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 Cuidando a Si Mismo (Caring for Yourself)

-Several health issues are more prevalent in Hispanic people than the general population:
+Because of SDOH and genetics, several health issues are more prevalent in Hispanic people than the general population in the U.S.:

 • Obesity.
-Hispanic Americans are 1.2 times as likely to be obese than non-Hispanic whites.
-This is especially important because obesity can lead to other health challenges.
+Hispanic Americans are more likely to be obese than non-Hispanic white Americans.
+This is especially important because obesity can lead to other health challenges, such as high blood pressure, cardiovascular disease (heart attacks and strokes) and even increased risk of developing certain cancers.

 • Diabetes.
-About 40 percent of adults in the United States are expected to develop type 2 diabetes in their lifetime.
-However, more than 50 percent of Hispanics are expected to someday be diagnosed with it.
+About 40% of adults in the United States are expected to develop type 2 diabetes in their lifetime.
+However, more than 50% of Hispanic people are expected to someday be diagnosed with it.

 • Hypertension (high blood pressure).
-Nearly 1 in 4 Hispanics has high blood pressure, which can be a precursor to a heart attack, stroke, kidney disease or heart failure.
+Almost 1 in 4 Hispanic people has high blood pressure, which can be a precursor for cardiovascular disease (heart attack, peripheral arterial disease, stroke), aortic aneurysms (dilated blood vessel, especially if smoking), chronic kidney disease and/or heart failure.

 • Chronic liver disease.
-Hispanics are at higher risk for developing certain liver diseases.
-Although the exact cause is unknown, it can be a result of conditions such as chronic alcoholism, obesity and exposure to hepatitis B and C viruses.
+This is a leading cause of death among Hispanic people.
+Although the exact cause is unknown, it can be the result of conditions such an alcohol use disorder, obesity, fatty liver disease from diabetes and exposure to hepatitis B and C viruses.

 What Does This Mean?

-These types of programs are particularly important as the Hispanic population continues to be among the fastest growing.
-Consult your physician to better understand how your ethnicity impacts your health risks and what preventive measures are best for you.
+Consult your primary care clinician to better understand how your ethnicity impacts your health risks and what preventive measures are best for you.

 Aprende Más